Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-1/dezullon.md

   - name: "Constrict"
     desc: "⬻  2d6+2 (2d6+2) bludgeoning."
   - name: "Root"
     desc: "⬻ ([[concentrate]]);  Until the next time it acts, the dezullon appears to be a normal pitcher plant.
-It has an automatic result of 41 (44 in forests or swamps) on [[Deception]] checks and DCs to pass as a non-creature plant."
+It has an automatic result of 41 (44 in forests or swamps) on [[compendium/skills.md#Deception|Deception]] checks and DCs to pass as a non-creature plant."

 speed: 25 feet; climb 30 feet;